turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

    order level, occupancy, jurisdiction, and corrigibility distinct.
 A rival replacement is not pathological merely because it is rival; correction failure, interpretive monopoly, epistemic sovereignty, or jurisdictional spillover is.
+   Treat the commitment as defeasible: stable same-domain operation by two incompatible evaluators that remain independently final, affectively alive, and mutually ungoverned would count against strict single-slot exclusivity.
 4. **Inspectability.** Distinguish definitions, proposed mechanisms, hypotheses, external evidence, analogies, moral or theoretical verdicts, examples, boundary conditions, counterinterpretations, and open questions.
 An application is an